Skip to content

 5.1 user_profile

 A person on the platform.
 Users have a single global identity and can participate in multiple accounts and teams.
-In the legacy model, authentication is managed by Supabase Auth and user_profile is synced from auth.users via a database trigger on signup.
-In the Convex model, authentication is managed by Clerk; the user_profile record is created on first login via a webhook.
+Authentication is managed by Clerk; the user_profile record is created on first login via a webhook and subsequently kept in sync via additional webhooks on profile changes.

 Rules: